 - The Coalition of Occupational Therapy Advocates For Diversity (COTAD) works to empower occupational therapy leaders to engage in practices that increase diversity, equity and inclusion for a more transformative occupational therapy profession.

 - Equi-OT: An affinity group for students that welcomes allies and advocates for change.
 There are currently two branches: LGBTQIA+ Student Representation and Student Disability and Accessibility.
-Contacts: Bee Burns firstname.lastname@example.org and Izzie Roth email@example.com.
+Contacts: Izzie Roth at email@example.com and Han Isenman at firstname.lastname@example.org.

 - English Language Support for Academic and Professional Communication provide courses for WashuU community members whose first language is not English.